 The beauty market in Japan remains one of the most competitive in the world.
 Even the inexpensive brands are held to high standards of quality, resulting in price wars and fierce competition with U.S. brands.
 Because of the high standards required in the Japanese beauty market, the U.S. market has also begun focusing on higher-end beauty products in order to gain a competitive advantage.

-How is Japanese Beauty Different from Other Beauty Products?
+How are J-Beauty Different from Other Beauty Products?

-The primary difference between Japanese beauty and other beauty routines is the simplicity in Japanese beauty routines and the natural ingredients in Japanese beauty products.
-Despite its simplicity, every step in Japanese beauty routines is done with precision and care.
+The primary difference between J-Beauty and other beauty routines is the simplicity in Japanese beauty routines and the natural ingredients in Japanese beauty products.
+Despite its simplicity, every step in J-Beauty routines is done with precision and care.

 First, you remove your makeup with a cleanser, gently massaging the cleanser on your face in small circular motions, using lukewarm water.
 As you add small amounts of water on top of the cleanser, you will notice a milky texture, called “Nyu-ka,” or emulsification.
 The process thoroughly removes all the makeup from your facial pores, and once you have rinsed, you are ready to wash.